-Sgt.
-Lippencott is a father of four.
-He joined the Marine Corps in 1996 in Chantilly, VA, and since then, he had completed seven tours of duty to Iraq and Afghanistan for the operations Iraq Freedom, Enduring Freedom, and New Dawn.
+Intending to alleviate his stress from the holiday shopping, we gave him a monetary donation from our company staff.
+Then, we chatted for over an hour and learned that he joined the Marine Corps in 1996 in Chantilly, VA.
+He completed seven tours of duty in Iraq and Afghanistan operations in Iraq Freedom, Enduring Freedom, and New Dawn.

-Needless to say, the wounds of his sacrifice to defend our country’s freedom are not only the ones he bears on his body, but also the ones on his soul.
-Since then, Jeff and Michael stayed in contact and have forged a special friendship.
-Michael retired in June after almost 23 years of service and continues to recover physically.
+We realized that day that the wounds of his sacrifice to defend our nation’s freedom were not only the ones he bared on his body but also the ones on his soul.
+Michael retired that following June after almost 23 years of service.

 One year later, on Christmas 2019, three more military veterans going through hardship landed at our doorstep and my husband and I realized God was giving us a mission.
 Therefore, we decided to incorporate The Zellner Foundation for Military Vets in January 2020.